 The results demonstrate that the effectiveness of each of the 3D segmentation approaches varies for each different type of data sets.
 Even though the different approaches produced qualitatively similar 3D renderings as the end product, the amount of time and effort spent on each during the segmentation process varied significantly.
 The recommendations for appropriate image characteristics and personal aims per segmentation approach are summarized in Figure 5, which is further explained in the following four subsections.
 These criteria were applied to the six datasets, as shown in the decision flow chart of Figure 6.
-Although Figures 5 and 6 are merely meant to provide a rationale for each data set and how each of the criteria were weighted in the decision making process, they are not and cannot provide a foolproof guidance, but rather a starting point.
-There are simply too many criteria that influence the decision making process: some are objective criteria, such as data set characteristics, whereas others are more subjective criteria, such as the desired objective.
+Although Figures 5 and 6 are merely meant to provide a rationale for each data set and how each of the criteria were weighted in the decision making process, they do not provide a foolproof guidance, but rather a starting point.
+There are simply too many criteria that influence the decision-making process: some are objective criteria, such as data set characteristics, whereas others are more subjective criteria, such as the desired objective.
 It is safe to say that data sets that display a high level of contrast with sharp crisp boundaries, have features that are well separated and relatively homogeneous (not too diverse), and are processed with the objective of displaying a density model for a large number of objects, automated approaches will be superior, if not for the fact that manual approaches would simply be resource (time)-prohibitive.
 On the other hand, if contrast is low, the data is fuzzy and thus requires an expert’s knowledge, the objects are crowded, and the features show a high diversity and are thus heterogeneous, one may not have any other choice than manual feature extraction/segmentation.

 Manual Abstracted Model Generation